11 Best Places You Can Change Your Coins for Cash For Free

 • SurveyJunkie: Make $5-$25 in your free time.
 Just take online surveys, participate in Focus Groups and trying new products.
 Join SurveyJunkie Now!

 Who wants to carry the burden of coins with them?
 No one, right?
-But you have to continue with the same because you do not know where to get change counted for free.
+But you must continue with the same because you do not know where to get change counted for free.

-You can get change counts for free by exchanging them with the bank or can make donations from them.
+You can get change counts for free by exchanging them with the bank or donating from them.
 Also, you can take the help of the Coinstar machine.
-In this article, you will learn several more ways through which you can change your coins into cash.
-There are a variety of methods to convert coins into cash that are outlined in the article.
+This article will teach you several more ways to change your coins into cash.
+There are a variety of methods to convert currencies into cash that are outlined in the article.

-So, stick to the article to know the ways that free you from the burden of coins and help you to earn more cash.
+So, stick to the article to learn how to free yourself from the burden of coins and help you to earn more cash.

 How to Change Your Coins to Cash?